Areas of Practice

 - Additionally, minors (defined as persons under the age of 18) are not usually bound by contracts, though there are exceptions to this rule, such as when the minor is provided with necessaries or legal advice, or when a service contract is largely for the minor’s benefit.
 Anyone who is of unsound mind or is intoxicated at the time of the signing also cannot be legally bound by the contract.
 However, contracts with other companies are always enforceable as companies have capacity to be a party to a contract

 - It is a common misconception that a contract must be in writing or that the terms of the contract are always limited to what is contained within the written document.
-If you are uncertain about
+If you are uncertain about the terms of your contract, please consult with a lawyer who would be able to advise you on your rights and liabilities.

 If any of these requirements are not met, then the contract may not be upheld by the Court.